ambroseled/UCFK4-Pong/README.md

 3. Run `make clean program` once for each board
 4. Press the navswtich move to game difficulty selection, on either board
 5. Use the navswitch to select the game difficulty
-6. Confirm difficulty by pressing the navswitch
+6. Confirm difficulty and start the game by pressing the navswitch
 7. Use the navswitch to control your paddle
 8. Play the game!!